endlos99/xdt99/doc/MANUAL.md

 later release for now.

 Both cross-assemblers and the disk manager are self-contained Python programs that may be used independently of each other.
-The volume manager depends on the disk manager and cannot be used without it.
-For installation, simply place the files `xas99.py`, `xga99.py`, `xbas99.py`, `xdm99.py` and/or `xvm99.py` somewhere into your `$PATH` or where your command-line interpreter will find them.
+The volume manager and the HFE manager depends on the disk manager and cannot be used without it.
+For installation, simply place the files `xas99.py`, `xga99.py`, `xbas99.py`, `xdm99.py`, `xhm99.py`, and `xvm99.py` somewhere in your `$PATH` or where your command-line interpreter will find them.
 Windows users will find additional information about installation and how to get started in the [Windows Tutorial][6].

 The `ide/` directory contains the editor plugins for GNU Emacs and IntelliJ IDEA.
 Please refer to the `EDITORS.md` file for further information about